 - Retaliation

 Harassment of pregnant employees is also considered a kind of pregnancy discrimination.
-Unwanted teasing, posted cartoons or caricatures or unsavory comments about your condition may also be illegal.
+Unwanted teasing, posted cartoons or caricatures or unsavory comments about your condition may amount to sexual harassment.
 While one offhand remark is not likely to be considered discriminatory, a generally uncomfortable or toxic workplace environment may be grounds for a lawsuit.

 If you are pregnant, your medical condition entitles you to: